-Your child may be eligible for public assistance.
+If private health insurance doesn't cover treatment, your child may be eligible for public assistance.
 There are a number of public insurance programs, listed below, that may cover the cost of treatments and services for your child.
 There may be a waiting list for public assistance, be sure to ask how long you can expect to wait for funding.